zuri-training/Fetch_Metadata_Team89_MetaMagic/README.md

 # Fetch_Metadata_Team89
 # MetaMagic
-This is a final stage project given by Zuri to our group as a part of the final project phase of the Zuri training.
+This is a final stage project given by Zuri to our group,group 89, as a part of the final project phase of the Zuri training.

 ## Table of contents